 The World of Travel in 1970

 This is a reprint of an article that appeared in Globetrotting Magazine, Goway's 40th Anniversary edition - Winter 2010.

-Also see "Goway's Early Days" that appeared in the same edition.
+Also, see "Goway's Early Days" which appeared in the same edition.

 In the travel industry, by 1970 airlines had surpassed shipping lines as the dominant trans-ocean people movers following the introduction of jetliners early in the 60s.
 Within continents, bus travel (e.g. Greyhound) had replaced train journeys as major people movers.

 Travel agencies were respectable and necessary businesses in large communities.
 Usually street level, the older ones still had in their windows, models of ocean liners up to 5 feet long.
 Usually I.A.T.A.
-(The International Air Transport Association) would only appoint one travel agency in an area with the privilege to be able sell their member airlines.
-Airlines would provide the agency their ‘plate’ so they could issue handwritten paper tickets.
+(The International Air Transport Association) would only appoint one travel agency in an area with the privilege to able sell their member airlines.
+Airlines would provide the agency with their ‘plate’ so they could issue handwritten paper tickets.
 These chosen agents reported sales monthly and they then had 30 days to pay airlines.

 Most agencies were financially successful because they had this exclusivity.
 They also belonged to another exclusive ‘group’ that sold tickets for ocean liners.